- April 16, 2019

 Here’s a sad story about trying to get more money when the end resulted in far less money:

 A business was owned by two friends.
 The relationship soured and as a business advisor, I was attempting to facilitate an agreement for one partner to stay and the other to exit.
 The most probable buyer offered over half a million dollars.
 The other partner wanted $75,000 more than the offer.
 I suggested to the seller to consider taking the cash offer on the table and take control of the money.
 I suggested he could take this money and invest it somewhere else to get the extra $75,000 a lot sooner than ending up in court with a fight.
 They decided to fight and the lawyers took a few hundred thousand.
 The sale process took two stressful years and the seller received a lot less!

-It’s important to remember, ‘A bird in hand is better than two in the bush.’
+It’s important to remember, ‘A bird in the hand is better than two in the bush.’

 If you are contemplating a sale and the offer is solid but the cash is a little short, consider the following factors before saying no:

 1) You don’t control the purchaser’s thinking.
 It is hard to change another person’s mind.